 Capability development needs to focus not only in thwarting the direct threat from the Chinese but as to how to contend a military threat developing through third party countries as also strengthening them.
 It is not always necessary to think of conventional methods.
 Asymmetric options need to be developed.

 Importantly, in my opinion, it is time for us to take this contest across the LAC.
 For far too long, we have appeased China and let it do what it wants to do.
 India must seriously start exploring possibilities to put China on the backfoot in Tibet, Xinjiang, Hong Kong and Taiwan.
 It is also time to take political steps towards POK, Gilgit Baltistan, Baluchistan and the Durand line.
 India cannot be supine in the wait, watch and react mode while China and Pakistan make merry.
 As a first step can India claim the Mansarovar area with the same religious logic that Tawang is claimed as South Tibet.
 Let us take the battle into China’s court.
-There are plenty of options, it just needs clear headed political determination to execute them.
+There are plenty of options outlined in an earlier article, it just needs clear headed political determination to execute them.

 Request: Do not download this article and forward it on whats-app or other social media.
 Your friends/ group will lose the embedded cross reference links and maps.
 It will be an incomplete experience for them.
 Just send them the link.